*Refreshing this page at any point will restart the troubleshooting guide.

 Did resetting the unit allow the count and/or rate to display a non-zero value?

-Refer to the How Calculate a Counter Scale Factor to properly scale the counter or the unit's manual for rate scaling.
+Refer to the How to Calculate a Counter Scale Factor to properly scale the counter or the unit's manual for rate scaling.